hasselalcala/hasselalcala/README.md

        -  [Subgraph repository](https://github.com/hasselalcala/web3rsvp-subgraph-code)
        -  [Frontend repository](https://github.com/hasselalcala/web3RSVP-frontend-starter)
        -  [Lens repository](https://github.com/hasselalcala/lens-api-starter)
-- **Participant in the StarkNet Basecamp** This workshop provide an in-depth training on the internals of zero-knowledge proof systems, Cairo Language, and StarkNet.
-I received an in-depth training on the internals of zero-knowledge proof systems, Cairo Language, and StarkNet with the objective that I can go on to effectively train others on these subjects.
+- **Participant in the StarkNet Basecamp.** This workshop provide an in-depth training on the internals of zero-knowledge proof systems, Cairo Language, and StarkNet with the objective that I can go on to effectively train others on these subjects.
     - [ERC721 Starknet](https://github.com/hasselalcala/workshop_ERC721_Starknet)

 # Hackathons